NMDimitriou/HyMetaGrowth/README.md

 2. **Model parameters.** Include the model parameters in the `params_test.txt` file.
-Note that the model takes 5 parameters (see the mathematical formulation in the following chapters) + 1 parameter for the experimental error (recuired for calibration).
+Note that the model takes 5 parameters (see the mathematical formulation in the following chapters) + 1 parameter for the sampling of the experimental error (required for calibration).
 The simulation takes place by default in 486×486×176 spatial grid point that corresponds to 2.5×2.5×0.9 mm^3 space.
 The simulation time is set to 14.
 To change these parameters, feel free to modify the variables found in `main.cu`